CU-DBMI/pycytominer-performance/src/pycytominer_#205/sketch.md

 - What are the schema expectations for pycytominer and how may we define these upfront?
 - How may merges and other transformational work take place in an efficiently scaled way?
 - How might one take advantage of greater compute capabilities if it were available (while assuming default-case local/portable)?
+- How can we parallelize to scale further than local/native formats may currently allow?

 ## Data Type Mapping